Crafting Intelligence: The Art of Knowledge Representation and Engineering in AI

 Predictions for the Future

-The future of knowledge engineering is bright, with numerous advancements on the horizon that promise to enhance the capabilities and applications of AI systems.
+The future of knowledge engineering promises to enhance AI capabilities and applications.

 7. Conclusion: Reflecting on the Evolution and Future of Knowledge Representation and Engineering